botble/lara-mag-docs/installation.md

 * Go to Admin -> Plugins then activate all plugins

-Note: If you can't run `php artisan storage:link` (some hosting doesn't support it), you can change config in `/config/filesystems.php` like this https://prnt.sc/pn50dc then move all uploaded file from `/storage/app/public` to `/public/storage`.

 * Run the first test with command `php artisan serve`.
 Open `http://localhost:8000`, you should see home page of Botble CMS